-An incident or occurrence may be reclassified based on additional information obtained during the course of the investigation (e.g. a minor notable occurrence injury may be reclassified as an allegation of physical abuse) or by the Justice Center, OPWDD or the RRDS.
+An incident or occurrence may be reclassified based on additional information obtained during the course of the investigation (e.g. a minor notable occurrence injury may be reclassified as an allegation of physical abuse) or by the Justice Center or OPWDD.
 In this event, for OPWDD incidents, Head Injury Association will report the reclassification in IRMA and (if appropriate) to the Justice Center and make all additional notifications that may be warranted by the reclassification.